Skadiz/Python_Projects/README.md

 # Python_Projects
-Project implemented in python from university and courses
+Projects implemented in python from university and courses